 - “Kissinger and Nixon wanted to get help in resolving the Vietnam War.
 By dealing with Russia and with China we hoped to put pressure on Hanoi to negotiate seriously.
 At a maximum, we tried to get Russia and China to slow down the provision of aid to North Vietnam somewhat.
 More realistically and at a minimum, we sought to persuade Russia and China to encourage Hanoi to make a deal with the United States and give Hanoi a sense of isolation because their two, big patrons were dealing with us.
 Indeed, by their willingness to engage in summit meetings with us, with Nixon going to China in February, 1972, and to Moscow in May, 1972, the Russians and Chinese were beginning to place a higher priority on their bilateral relations with us than on their dealings with their friends in Hanoi”.

-In sum, Nixon and his closest associates aimed at forming a Sino-American coalition to oppose the Soviet Union, thus exploiting the ambiguous relationship between Moscow and Beijing and the equivocal behavior the Soviets had been assuming toward Mao since even before the Long March (contrary to the image of a compact Communist bloc, as understood by many in the West).
-The more the ‘second world’ divided and the Soviet Union’s sphere of influence reduced, the better for Washington and its allies.
+In sum, Nixon and his closest associates aimed at forming a Sino-American coalition as a way to jointly oppose Moscow, thus exploiting the ambiguous relationship between the URSS and the PRC and the equivocal behavior the Soviets had been assuming toward Mao since even before the Long March (contrary to the image of a compact Communist bloc, as understood by many in the West).
+The more the ‘second world’ divided and the Soviet Union’s sphere of influence reduced, the better for Washington D.C. and its allies.

 At this point, some have underlined Nixon’s failure, given that all his objectives apparently failed in the medium term.
-In fact: the relationship between Taiwan and the PRC would not change with Taipei continuing to be under constant military threat from Beijing; Hanoi, in spite of the peace accords, would conquer Saigon shortly thereafter without any particular resistance; last but not least, Moscow would implode on itself primarily because of its own internal structure rather than because of Washington’s diplomatic moves.
+In fact: the relationship between Taiwan and the PRC was not to change, as Taipei continued to be under constant military threat from Beijing; Hanoi, in spite of the peace accords, conquered Saigon shortly thereafter without any particular resistance; last but not least, Moscow imploded primarily because of its own internal structure rather than because of the White House’s diplomatic moves.

 However, the greatest achievement was undoubtedly the consequences of the Shanghai Communiqué (which also implied that no world power could “seek hegemony in the Asia-Pacific region”), establishing communication between the two world’s leading countries and, at the same time, uncovering contemporary China to the US public for the first time in over two decades.